-Now, before you get all crazy thinking that there is not a snowball’s chance in You Know Where that you want exhaust yourself by baby sitting while your own kids are in school, CALM DOWN.
+Now, before you get all crazy thinking that there is not a snowball’s chance in You Know Where that you want to exhaust yourself by babysitting while your own kids are in school, CALM DOWN.
 Although you can offer all-day babysitting, you can also offer before and/or after school care for other moms and dads in your neighborhood.
-By going the before/after school route, you can maintain your main job and add a side hustle with very little effort.
+By doing the before/after school route, you can maintain your main job and add a side hustle with very little effort.
 Just ask around.
 You’ll be amazed how many other parents would love to drop off their sweet little angels just a few doors down instead of taking them to a sterile daycare center.

 4. Cupcake Business

 If you have a shred of creativity floating around in your DNA, you might want to consider starting a cupcake business.
 You can’t tell me you’re not being invited to birthday parties where the cake or cupcakes were purchased from that fancy specialty bake shop down the street.
 Why not offer a slightly less expensive alternative!
 Offer your services one time and you’ll notice people starting to trickle in from all over town.
 Before you know it, you’re going to be setting up a Facebook page and your own website.
 Uh huh.